Sg1787/AWS-reStart/Labs/Simple Backup Script.md

 # How to Write a Simple Backup Script in Bash (Linux on AWS)

-This guide walks you through creating a reusable Bash script that **automatically backs up a folder** with a **timestamped filename**—just like you’d do in real sysadmin work!
+This guide walks you through creating a reusable Bash script that **automatically backs up a folder** with a **timestamped filename**—just like I would do in real sysadmin work!

 ---